The Selectivity and Competition of the Mind's Eye in Visual Perception: Experiments and Results

+While our model built in a biologically-plausible manner can explain a multitude of biological phenomena, our final experiment elucidates strategies for building robust category level classifiers (in our example, face or not face) that exhibit less bias.
+Furthermore, this is remarkably achieved via unsupervised learning, competition, and a simple threshold rather than through a supervised objective.

-In our final experiment, we looked at a critical issue that exists in current machine learning models.
-A survey of nearly 200 facial recognition systems, performed by the National Institute of Standards and Technology, showed similar false identifications of Asian, African American, and Native American faces at higher rates than Caucasian faces.
+A survey of nearly 200 facial recognition systems, performed by the National Institute of Standards and Technology, showed false identifications of Asian, African American, and Native American faces at higher rates than Caucasian faces.
 Non-Caucasian faces were falsely identified from 10 to 100 times more often, depending on the algorithm \cite{NIST2019frvt}.
 Others uncovered severely worse performance of commercially-used face analysis systems on darker-skinned females \cite{buolamwini2018gender, klare2012demographics}.
 The under performance in such systems was likely caused by representation bias in the training data and the evaluation benchmark datasets failed to discover and penalize them \cite{suresh2019framework}.
 Reweighting instances within the dataset \cite{jiang2020identifying} and resampling or balancing the datasets \cite{de2019does} can improve performance, however, these underlying biases were still present.

 These enormous failures, up to 35\% in face detection algorithms on darker-skinned women, were attributed to datasets heavily dominated by male and white examples \cite{lohr2018facial}.
 On the other hand, human beings are of often presented with heavily biased, long tailed training data but are still able to learn off relatively few examples \cite{lake2015human,gerken2006}.
-In the early 1970s, Paul Ekman visited a small-scale indigenous society in Papua New Guinea \cite{ekman1980face}.
-Ekman was studying the universality of emotion by showing photographs of people displaying spontaneous expressions.
-There was never any question whether or not humans could detect these faces even given their biased ``training set''.

-Thus, we challenged our MDCA model to generalize in the task of face detection out of distribution.
-We compared our framework to a standard deep learning CNN model trained with data from the FairFace dataset \cite{karkkainen2019fairface} and ImageNet.
+In response, we challenged our MDCA model to generalize in the task of face detection out of distribution.
+We compared our framework to a standard deep learning CNN model and fine-tuned, off the shelf modles (ResNet-50 \cite{he2016deep}, VGG16\cite{simonyan2014very}) trained with data from the FairFace dataset \cite{karkkainen2019fairface} and ImageNet.
 The FairFace dataset contains images of people from seven ethnicity groups, across a wide range of variations.